Mark of the Ninja - Review

 Pros

-• Stylish art-style that is smooth and nice to look at
+• Stylish art style that is smooth and nice to look at

-• Movement and performance is great
+• Movement and performance are great

 • Different challenges and collectibles are well-implemented and give the player tips on different ways to approach a level

-• Quality level-design gives players multiple paths and methods to accomplishing goals
+• Quality level design gives players multiple paths and methods to accomplishing goals

 Cons